labordec1/_hypoxperf_spo2-app/README.md

-# Athlete Visualization App
+# HYPOXPERF - SpO2 Visualisation App

 ## Overview
-The Athlete Visualization App is an interactive application built in R that allows users to select an athlete from a dataset and visualize their performance metrics over time.
+HYPOXPERF - SpO2 Visualisation App is an interactive application built in R that allows users to select an athlete from a dataset and visualize their performance metrics over time.
 The app provides insights into various metrics such as HB and REDTA, helping users analyze the data effectively.

 ## Project Structure
 ```
 athlete-visualization-app
 ├── app.R                  # Main application file
 ├── data
-│   └── results.csv # Dataset containing results for various athletes
 │   └── PROD # All row files for each athletes
 ├── R
 │   ├── data_processing.R  # Functions for processing data